ramit21/Lex-Chatbot/README.md

 2. Run: cd my-chatbot-app, npm install
 3. Amplify push to set up Cognito user pool.
 4. Go to the user pool -> click federated identities -> click on the identity -> click edit identity pools -> get the IAM roles for authenticated and un-authenticated users.
 Give either/both the roles policies for Lex.
-5. ng serve, localhost:4200
+5. ng serve or amplify serve, then open localhost:4200
-6. If you gave IAM role for authenticated user only in step 4, then first login using cognito, then open localhost:4200/home to open the chatbot.
+6. If you gave IAM role for authenticated user only in step 4, then first login using cognito, then open localhost:4200/home to access the chatbot.

 ## Important files
 1. aws-exports.js - not committed, has all details about cognito pool created by Amplify.